darthdemono/PingDD/README.md

 # PingDD

-**PingDD** is a versatile ping tool for TCP port checking.
+**PingDD** is a ping tool for TCP port checking.
 This utility is designed to help network administrators and enthusiasts test the availability and responsiveness of specific TCP ports on remote servers.

-## Features

-- **Port Checking**: Test the availability of specific TCP ports on remote servers.
-- **Cross-Platform Support**: Should Work on both Windows and Unix-like systems.

 ## Installation